Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 #### Communication is key

-Yesterday I hat a video call with "[the native web][tnw-io]" where we discussed the issues mentioned in this post and they already implemented some and als gave me approval for hosting a demo of me reimplementation, so you can take a look at it yourself.
+Yesterday I hat a video call with "[the native web][tnw-io]" where we discussed the issues mentioned in this post and they already implemented some and also gave me approval for hosting a demo of me reimplementation, so you can take a look at it yourself.

 #### Fixes to the original